kike-canaries/canairio_firmware/README.md

 # Supporting the project

-If you want to contribute to the code, consider posting a bug report, feature request or a pull request.
+If you want to contribute to the code or documentation, consider posting a bug report, feature request or a pull request.

 When creating a pull request, we recommend that you do the following:

 - Clone the repository
 - Create a new branch for your fix or feature.
 For example, git checkout -b fix/my-fix or git checkout -b feat/my-feature.
-- Run a any clang formatter, for example `vscode` formatter.
+- Run to any clang formatter if it is a code, for example using the `vscode` formatter.
 We are using Google style.
 More info [here](https://clang.llvm.org/docs/ClangFormatStyleOptions.html)
-- Document the PR description and code will be great
+- Document the PR description or code will be great
 - Target your pull request to be merged with `devel` branch

 Also you can make a donation, be a patreon or buy a device: